scipy-conference/scipy_proceedings/papers/scott_collis/collis.rst

 Py-ART takes a common data model approach: Carefully design the data containers and mandate that functions and methods accept the container as an argument and return the same data structure.
-The common data model for radar data in Py-ART is the Radar object which stores data and metadata in Python dictionaries in classes attributes.
+The common data model for radar data in Py-ART is the Radar class which stores data and metadata in Python dictionaries in classes attributes.
-Data is stored in a NumPy arrays in the 'data' key of the dictionary.
+Data is stored in a NumPy array in the 'data' key of the dictionary.
 For example:

 .. code-block:: python